 Find Cheap Life Insurance Quotes in Your Area

-However, unless you have severe weight-related health issues, such as limited mobility due to being morbidly obese, you're unlikely to be rejected for life insurance coverage.
-And if you're an athlete or for some reason have a high BMI but low body fat percentage, you will likely be able to receive credits from an insurer to qualify for the best life insurance ratings.
+However, unless you have severe weight-related health issues, such as limited mobility due to being morbidly obese, you're unlikely to be rejected for coverage.
+If you're an athlete or for some reason have a high BMI but low body fat percentage, you will likely be able to receive credits from an insurer to qualify for the best life insurance ratings.

-Life insurance companies determine the rating category you fall into, and therefore the prices you qualify for, in part based upon a build chart that's similar to a BMI calculation.
-Typically, the rating categories available are:
+Insurers determine your rating category, and therefore the prices you qualify for, based in part on a build chart that's similar to a BMI calculation.
+Typically, the rating categories are:

-- Preferred Plus: This category is reserved for people in excellent health with no history of medical issues.
+- Preferred Plus: People in excellent health with no history of medical issues.
 If you're over the ideal weight for your height by more than a few pounds, you're unlikely to receive this rating.

-- Standard Plus: The Standard Plus health class typically includes those in good health but that have a negative family history or a single condition that exempts them from qualifying for a Preferred rating.
+- Standard Plus: Typically includes those in good health but that have a negative family history or a single condition that exempts them from qualifying for a Preferred rating.

-- Standard: This category is for people of average health that may have a couple common but manageable issues, like high cholesterol or blood pressure.
+- Standard: People of average health that may have a couple of common but manageable issues, like high cholesterol or blood pressure.
 There's also a Standard rating for smokers.
 If you're quite overweight, and particularly if you're obese, you'll likely receive a Standard rating.

-- Table Ratings: High-risk applicants for life insurance are often priced based upon table ratings.
+- Table Ratings: High-risk applicants.
 Unless you have a very high BMI, it's unlikely you'd receive a table rating for life insurance based upon your weight alone.

 Height and weight limits in this chart are based on the underwriting guidelines for Metropolitan Life.
 The company's build table is unisex for Standard ratings, which is why the weight limit is the same for both genders.
 Weight limits assume the applicant is at least 18, as the range changes based upon age.

-As you can see below, as a person increases in weight and change rating categories, the cost of a term life insurance policy increases for every insure.
-However, the point at which you enter a different rating category is different by insurer—a 200 pound overweight man might receive a Preferred rating from John Hancock, but a Standard rating from Primerica.
-And an obese 220 pound male would still receive a Standard Plus rating with favorable premiums for term life insurance from American General, so long as they had no other medical issues.
+As shown below, increases in weight and changes in the weighting category raise the cost for term life insurance regardless of the insurer.
+However, the cutoff point for each rating category is different for different insurers.
+So, a 200-pound overweight man might get a Preferred rating from John Hancock, but a Standard rating from Primerica.
+But a 220-pound obese male with no other medical issues could receive a Standard Plus from American General and get favorable premiums for term life insurance.

-Life insurance companies may make exceptions to their standard weight guidelines for athletes or people with a high chest-to-waist measurement ratio, even if they have a high BMI.
-Since the insurer's weight tables are intended to approximate whether you fall within a healthy, normal weight range, they don't want to exclude people that are particularly fit but that might not have an optimal BMI, but we recommend that you check whether your BMI is outside the expected range and notify the insurer about the reason when applying for a life insurance policy.
-The company will then confirm when you qualify for preferred ratings when you take your medical exam.
+Insurers may make exceptions to their weight and BMI guidelines for athletes or fit people with a high chest-to-waist measurement ratio.
+The weight tables are approximate guidelines of normal ranges, but insurers don't want to exclude people that are very fit despite having a high BMI.
+If there's a healthy reason your BMI is outside the expected range, we recommend notifying the insurer when applying, so they can confirm whether you qualify for preferred ratings though your medical exam.

-Life insurance companies set rates based upon how risky they determine an applicant to be, or how likely you are to pass away during the term of the policy.
-A large number of conditions that are linked to obesity increase your mortality risk, such as:
+Life insurance companies set rates based on how risky they determine an applicant to be, or how likely you are to pass away during the term of the policy.
+Many conditions linked to obesity increase your mortality risk, such as: